nixworks/public/news/2017/05/30/index.md

 ##### Ukraine-European Union relations
 ### [The Dutch Senate approves the European Union's Association Agreement with Ukraine, setting the stage for it to be ratified as early as July, pending royal promulgation.
 The process was previously delayed by a non-binding referendum where a majority of Dutch voters rejected ratification of the agreement. ](/news/2017/05/30/the-dutch-senate-approves-the-european-union-s-association-agreement-with-ukraine-setting-the-stage-for-it-to-be-ratified-as-early-as-july.md)
-_Context: European Union's Association Agreement with Ukraine, Ukraine-European Union relations, non-binding referendum, Dutch Senate_
+_Context: Dutch Senate, non-binding referendum, Ukraine-European Union relations, European Union's Association Agreement with Ukraine_

 ##### South Korea-United States relations
 ### [South Korean President Moon Jae-in, who had campaigned on a parliamentary review of the country's missile defense system, orders an investigation of the anti-missile system after discovering the government was not informed when four more U.S. Terminal High Altitude Area Defense (THAAD) system launchers had been brought in and installed. ](/news/2017/05/30/south-korean-president-moon-jae-in-who-had-campaigned-on-a-parliamentary-review-of-the-country-s-missile-defense-system-orders-an-investig.md)
-_Context: parliamentary review, U.S. Terminal High Altitude Area Defense (THAAD) system launchers, South Korean President, South Korea-United States relations, Moon Jae-in_
+_Context: parliamentary review, South Korean President, U.S. Terminal High Altitude Area Defense (THAAD) system launchers, South Korea-United States relations, Moon Jae-in_

 ##### 2017 North Indian Ocean cyclone season
 ### [More than 300,000 people are evacuated in Bangladesh as Cyclone Mora approaches. ](/news/2017/05/30/more-than-300-000-people-are-evacuated-in-bangladesh-as-cyclone-mora-approaches.md)